jganseman/ScoreSearch/README.md

 Note that most of these are also heavily biased towards the Western musical tradition.

 Lacking a generally accepted standard sufficient in scope and depth, many libraries improvised their own systems for instrumentation catalography - see http://visiepc16.cde.ua.ac.be/varia/IAML2015_JG.pdf for an example.
-Add to that the unfortunate fact that library catalographers rarely have the necessary (musical) skills to properly encode instrumentation.
+Add to that the unfortunate fact that catalographers rarely have the necessary (musical) skills to properly encode instrumentation.
 Obviously, this screws up all interchangeability.
 Instrumentation catalography being complicated, it's also expensive to migrate to another system.

+## Pipeline

 ### Data cleansing
 The most important data in RISM are: